INFO-4602-5602/project-1-mozilla-5602_project1_julia_jessica_jack_mike/README.md

 <h2>Is Ignorance Bliss?: How technological savviness shapes feelings about a more connected future</h2>

 <h2>Introduction</h2>
 In August 2017, Mozilla published a survey that aimed to take stock of the globe’s attitudes toward a more connected future.
 As more and more connected devices are invented, purchased, and added to the world-wide network, many different opinions, emotions and perspectives have arisen, especially concerning privacy and security.
-One interesting question is how technological savviness may influence feelings and attitudes toward a more connected future, or in other words: is ignorance bliss?
+One interesting question is how technological savviness may influence feelings and attitudes toward a more connected future, or in other words: is ignorance bliss? <br>
-This connection was the central focus of this investigation in which we designed two interactive visualizations to illustrate data from Mozilla’s survey, publically available on their website.
+<br>This connection was the central focus of this investigation in which we designed two interactive visualizations to illustrate data from Mozilla’s survey, publically available on their website.
 These visual tools allow a user to explore insights into the ways fearful or excited feelings and technological savviness may be connected and how they vary across the globe.

 <h2>Team Roles: </h2>
-Mike: Designer/coder
+Mike: Designer/coder<br>

-Jack: Designer/coder
+Jack: Designer/coder<br>
 Reorganized and reformatted dataset into more efficient format for parsing and generating plots Wrote code for holoviews Sankey plot, including custom Bokeh colormap and tooltip.
 Produced several iterations of the Sankey plot.
 Organized holoviews-generated html files to be hosted on github.io for ease of viewing.

-Jess: Designer/writer
+Jess: Designer/writer<br>
 Sketched three prototype visualizations
 Modeled several iterations of maps with pie charts in Tableau Wrote and edited content for Readme
 Gave feedback on iterations of visualizations

-Julia: Designer/writer
+Julia: Designer/writer<br>
 Sketched out three prototype visualizations.
 Modeled a map visualization in Tableau
 Gave feedback on iterations of visualizations